amanTesfa/InvoiceDesign/README.md

 ## Overview

-Invoice Design is a .NET 6 web application for invoice management and design.
-It includes features for invoice preparation document viewing, with frontend assets and DevExtreme controls.
+Invoice Design is a .NET 6 web application for managing and designing invoices.
+It includes features for invoice preparation and document viewing, using frontend assets and DevExtreme controls.

 ## Features

 - Invoice creation and management
-- Invoice preview and export options with printing functionalities
+- Invoice preview, export options, and printing functionality
 - Custom web document viewer
-- Modern UI with DevExtreme Combos

 ## Project Structure